redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/json-output.md

 When used with the `-o json` flags, a command:
 - that terminates successully, will:
-  - terminate with an exit status of value 0,
+  - terminate with a zero exit status,
   - will return its result in JSON format in its standard output stream.
 - that terminates with an error, will:
-  - terminate with an exit status of value 1,
+  - terminate with a non-zero exit status,
   - will return an error message in its standard error stream, in the unique field `message` of a JSON object, as in `{ "message": "file not found" }`

 ## odo alizer -o json